c4dm/dcase-few-shot-bioacoustic/README.md

 ```

 ## Validation Set
-The validation set comprises of four sub-folders (HB, PB, ME).
+The validation set comprises of three sub-folders (HB, PB, ME).
 Specific information about the source of the recordings and target classes should not be used to help development of the submitted systems, since the corresponding info for the Evaluation set is not going to be provided for the participants for the duration of the challenge.
 Participants should treat the validation set in a similar way to the evaluation set.

 **There is no overlap between the training set and validation set classes.**